trezzuri/erpnext-docs/docs/en/CRM/twitter-settings.md

 # Twitter Settings

 Twitter related settings like OAuth can be configured here.
-ERPNext needs access to the API through which the post is shared and achieved using OAuth 2.0 Authentication Protocol.
+SOMA needs access to the API through which the post is shared and achieved using OAuth 2.0 Authentication Protocol.

 ## 1. How to set up Twitter App

 You must have Twitter App for your company.
-ERPNext interacts with this App for sharing Tweet.
+SOMA interacts with this App for sharing Tweet.

 ### 1.1 Create Twitter Developer App